BastinFlorian/RAG-Chatbot-with-Confluence/README.md

   - Otherwise you cannot split text in a smart manner using the [MarkdownHeaderTextSplitter]('https://python.langchain.com/docs/modules/data_connection/document_transformers/text_splitters/markdown_header_metadata')
 - Load data
 - Markdown and RecursiveCharacterTextSplitter
-- Open AI LLM et embedding
+- LLM used: Open AI LLM and embedding
-- QARetrievalChain
+- The QARetrievalChain
-- Streamlit for visualizing data
+- Streamlit as a data interface